-That evening we contacted Bob Eckhardt, Congressional “father” of TSCA and RCRA, and two days later a letter was on the Administrator’s desk stopping the section 9 referral to OSHA and CPSC and starting an investigation.
+That evening we contacted Bob Eckhardt, former Chairman of the House Energy and Commerce Committee and its Subcommittee on Investigations, a family friend and Congressional “father” of TSCA and RCRA, about the situation, and the union, in consultation with the Branch Chief, wrote An Open Letter to Administator Thomas about the disappointment staff had with the Agency’s backdown.
+Two days later a letter was on the Administrator’s desk stopping the section 9 referral to OSHA and CPSC and starting an investigation.
 Congress found that OMB had secretly met with asbestos industry people and had agreed to their demand that EPA’s Ban/Phasedown Rule be killed.
 EPA was then ordered by the Administration, through OMB, to fabricate the story about TSCA section 9 taking precedence and requiring OSHA and CPSC, rather than EPA, to deal with asbestos.

 After issuing a severe public criticism of OMB’s and EPA’s actions, Congress demanded and got a Memorandum of Understanding (MOU) between EPA and OMB that specified that there would be no future secret meetings between OMB and parties with an interest in proposed EPA Rules and that EPA would be invited to all meetings between OMB and interested parties.
 The MOU was published in the Federal Register.
 Local 2050 was justifiably proud of its part in this saga.